-The Family Liaison Office’s (FLO) Professional Development Fellowship (PDF) program supports spouses and partners in their efforts to maintain, enhance, and/or develop their professional skills while overseas.
+The Family Liaison Office’s (FLO) Professional Development Fellowship (PDF) program supports spouses and partners in their efforts to develop, maintain, and/or refresh their professional skills while overseas.
 The program is open to spouses and partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority.

 The PDF program period covers activities that commence no earlier than August 1 and conclude no later than July 31 of the following year.
 Activities started prior to and conducted after the approved timeline will NOT be reimbursed.
 There are no exceptions.